Treatment for Lymphedema: Complete Decongestive Therapy (CDT)

 - It is important to see a physical or occupational therapist that has passed a special training course to treat lymphedema.
 You will see the initials CLT, certified lymphedema therapist behind their name.
 Therapists who have passed a national certification test have CLT-LANA behind their name.

 - How do I find a certified therapist?
-If you need to find a qualified lymphedema therapist in your area, you can consult the websites below.
-These schools train qualified certified lymphedema therapists (CLT).
+If you need to find a qualified lymphedema therapist in your area, you can consult the NLN website below.
+Several schools train qualified certified lymphedema therapists (CLT).
 Lymphedema therapists with CLT-LANA following their name have passed a national standardized examination.

 Next Article: Lymphedema and Exercise FAQs »